 - Voting procedures and methods

 - Declaring conflicts of interest

 - Adjournments and recesses

-As well, United Way Canada’s board development resource provides a template for proposing a motion as per the following chart:
+- As well, United Way Canada’s Board Development Resource Manual provides a template for proposing a motion as per the following chart:

 One of the best ways to hold effective meetings is to put thought into the agenda, distribute it prior to the meeting, and then stick closely to it during the meeting.
 Ideally agendas should note:

 - Topics/issues to be covered at the meeting